Pocket K No. 30: Contributions of Agricultural Biotechnology in Alleviation of Poverty and Hunger

 With over a decade of production and consumption, biotech food and feed products depict a history of safe use with no credible evidence of risks to human health or the environment.
 This has been confirmed by a number of reputable independent scientific bodies such as the Research Directorate General of the European Union, the French Academies of Sciences and Medicine and the British Medical Association.

 In May 2004, the Food and Agriculture Organization (FAO) of the UN reported: “to date, no verifiable untoward toxic or nutritionally deleterious effects resulting from the consumption of foods derived from genetically modified foods have been discovered anywhere in the world”.

 Responsible and safe deployment of modern biotechnology can significantly enhance prospects for alleviating poverty and hunger in Africa.
 To realize the technology’s potential however, African governments should create an enabling policy environment and conducive institutional arrangements for investment in R&D and commercialization of these products.
 Mechanisms to facilitate access to proprietary technologies and to invigorate the public sector towards development of products relevant to local conditions should be strengthened.

-One of the major constraints to embracement of modern biotechnology in Africa is misinformation.
-This continues to influence acceptance and policy choices.
-Generation of accurate and science-based information is therefore crucial to inform decision making, which would lead to greater appreciation of the contributions of biotechnology to food security and wealth creation.
+One of the major constraints to acceptance of modern biotechnology in Africa is misinformation.
+This continues to influence adoption and policy choices.
+Generation of accurate and science-based information is therefore crucial to informed decision-making, which would lead to greater appreciation of the contributions of biotechnology to food security and wealth creation.